 We know that it’s not always easy to keep up with bills, and if you do find yourself struggling, get in touch and we can discuss ways in which we can help.
-We can:
+It's best to have an up to date meter reading ready when you contact us.

 - Discuss a final bill repayment plan.